tjcarney89/swift-dictionaryBillOrSteve-lab-ios-0217/README.md

     }
 ```

 Implementing this method takes a bit of thought, but you have the plumbing in place to create this method.
 First of all, you already have the method `randomPerson()` which will return either the `String` "Bill Gates" or "Steve Jobs", which also correspond to keys in your dictionary.
-You also have the method `randomNumberFromZeroTo()`, which will return a random number between 0 and the argument you pass to it.
-You can use these two methods to randomly select a key from the dictionary of facts, then randomly select a fact from the array associated with that key.
+You also have the method `randomIndex(fromArray:)`, which will return a random index from the array you pass to it.
+You can use these two methods to randomly select a key from the dictionary (Bill Gates or Steve Jobs) of facts, then randomly select a fact from the array associated with that key.